medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 #### What Happens if a Broker Fails?
 Rebalance and Replication of Data

-Kafka is able to detect that a Broker in a Cluster is no longer available, because kafka brokers exchange health check messages between each other.
+Kafka is able to detect that a Broker in a Cluster is no longer available, because Kafka brokers exchange health check messages between each other.

-When this detection happens, Kafka balances the cluster automatically:
-- In order to guarantee the replication factor number, Kafka will copy data to other available brokers
-- If the dead broker is a leader of some partition, so another broker is elected to be leader of that partition
+When this happens, Kafka will perform a Leader Election considering the remainer brokers.
+For each partition that was a Leader in the missing broker, Kafka will elect a new Leader of that partition in a different (live) broker.
+That way, partitions are still available to the clients.

-For instance, considering the Figure 9, let's assume that Broker 1 is down.
+For instance, considering the Figure 9, let's assume that Broker `1` is down.
 The result can be seen in Figure 10 (*with side effects in green*):

 ![](/assets/img/blog/kafka/kafka-cluster-broker-partitions-goes-down.png)